Insular art

 Where it sits in the Insular sequence

-Kells is easiest to understand as a culmination, not a starting point.
+Kells reads most clearly as a culmination.
 Begin with the Book of Durrow, where the grammar is still clearly compartmentalized, then move to the Lindisfarne carpet page, where the same grammar becomes more exact and more unified.
-Only then does Kells read clearly as an expansion rather than as generic medieval complexity.
+Kells then appears as an expansion rather than as generic medieval complexity.

 Book of Durrow carpet page with a large outer frame, separate compartments, and controlled interlace.